Disciplines

 Painting

-A full-time gallery and international agency represented artist who has work in collections across the globe.
-Sarah is interested in the interplay between the history of pigments and the history of humanity and how, by using this rich seam of enquiry we can reflect on the 'now'.
-She is a painter of abstract paintings.
+(2022) A full-time gallery and international agency represented artist who has work in collections across the globe.
+Sarah is an abstract painter interested in the interplay between the history of pigments and the history of humanity and how, by using this rich seam of enquiry we can reflect on the 'now'.

 Textiles